rajivdeo/ControlLiftButtons/README.md

 Safety features are completely under control of the lift controller.
 Nothing is modified or connected into the existing Lift system.
 Reliability and Safety standards remain the same in this proof of concept.

-For any questions related to the proof of concept, please contact me at rajivdeo@gmail.com or whatsapp me at 9004899507.
-I do not intend to manufacture or sell these devices.
-But I can help budding entreprenuers in mass manufacturing this device.
-I can also share my knowledge (offline - one on one and/or online) to a group of interested electronics students on this or or other similar home / office / industry automation projects of your interest.

-Subscribe to my channel and do not forget to press the bell button to get intimation of newly uploaded videos.
 My interests are Mechatronics, IOT, Data science, Cloud computing and Computer generated music.
-See you in my next video.
-Bye.